-4.2 How do such considerations change depending on the nature of the entities involved?
+4.3 How do such considerations change depending on the nature of the entities, or nature of the data (e.g., personal health data), involved?

 The above-mentioned restrictions under the APPI do not apply to the use of personal information for academic research purposes by academic research institutions, such as universities (including university hospitals).
+For the difference of the regulation depending on the nature of data, please see the response to question 4.1.